ghwfluffy/paypwn/README.md

 #### Dev server

 Use port 8443 to see live updates to front-end changes.
+Edit the ".env" file and set the DEVSERVER_UID and DEVSERVER_GID to match your user.

 #### Add npm package

 You can add an npm package by using the devserver container.

 ```
-$ ./devserver/mount-console.sh
+$ ./devserver/lint.sh --console
 devserver>~/git/paypwn$ cd paybuddy/vue
 devserver>~/git/paypwn/paybuddy/vue$ npm install eslint --save-dev
 ```